 - 9.1.
-The School shall maintain accurate and comprehensive financial records, operate in accordance with Generally Accepted Accounting Principles and use public funds in a fiscally responsible manner. - 9.2.
+The School shall maintain accurate and comprehensive financial records, operate in accordance with Generally Accepted Accounting Principles, and use public funds in a fiscally responsible manner. - 9.2.
 Fiscal Year.
 The fiscal year for the School shall begin on July 1 and end on June 30 of the subsequent calendar year.

 - 9.3.
+Procurement.
+Pursuant to Sections 302D-25(b) and 302D-12(d), HRS, the School and its Governing Board shall be exempt from Ch.
+103D, HRS.
+The School's Governing Board shall develop and adhere to a policy for the procurement of goods, services, and construction consistent with the goals of public accountability and public procurement practices.
+The policy shall be readily accessible from the School's website or school office, as described in Section 11.4.1.
+If the policy is not available from the School's website, the School shall submit the current policy to the Commission. - 9.4.
 Management and Financial Controls.
-At all times, the School shall maintain appropriate governance and management procedures and financial controls which shall include, but not be limited to: (a) budgets, (b) accounting methods, (c) payroll procedures, (d) financial reporting and (e) internal control procedures for receipts, disbursements, purchases, payroll and fixed assets. - 9.4.
+At all times, the School shall maintain appropriate governance and management procedures and financial controls which shall include, but not be limited to: (a) budgets, (b) accounting policies and procedures, (c) payroll procedures, (d) financial reporting and (e) internal control procedures for receipts, disbursements, purchases, payroll, and fixed assets.
+The accounting policies and procedures shall be readily accessible from the School's website or school office, as described in Section 11.4.1.
+If the policies and procedures are not available from the School's website, the School shall submit the current policies and procedures to the Commission. - 9.5.
 Assets.
 The School shall maintain a complete and current inventory of all of its property and shall update the inventory annually.
-The School shall take all necessary precautions to safeguard assets acquired with public funds. - 9.5.
+The School shall take all necessary precautions to safeguard assets acquired with public funds. - 9.6.
 Chart of Accounts.
-The Commission may require the School to follow a uniform chart of accounts; provided that the Commission shall provide a reasonable time period for the School to convert to such chart of accounts. - 9.6.
+The Commission may require the School to follow a uniform chart of accounts; provided that the Commission shall provide a reasonable time period for the School to convert to such chart of accounts. - 9.7.
 Transfer of Funds to Nonprofits.
-The School shall not transfer funds provided to it by the Commission to any affiliated nonprofit organization except for legitimate and reasonable payments from the School to the nonprofit pursuant to a written agreement. - 9.7.
+The School shall not transfer funds provided to it by the Commission to any affiliated nonprofit organization except for legitimate and reasonable payments from the School to the nonprofit pursuant to a written agreement. - 9.8.
 Financing Agreements.
 The School shall comply with Ch.
 37D, HRS, relating to financing agreements.
 "Financing agreement" means any lease purchase agreement, installment sale agreement, loan agreement, line of credit or other agreement of the department or, with the approval of the director, and any agency, to finance the improvement, use or acquisition of real or personal property that is or will be owned or operated by one or more agencies of the State, the department or any agency, or to refinance previously executed financing agreements including certificates of participation relating thereto.
 The School shall not act as a guarantor of any such financing agreement.